-The poster session will be held on Tuesday, October 15, 2013 in the 20Seven Main Venue on the 27th floor of the Buena Vista Palace Hotel and Spa.
-There will not be a Fast Forward session this year.
 Registration for the Poster Session can be done on Sunday or Monday at the registration table.
-The poster session will feature three categories of posters:
+The poster session will feature two categories of posters:

-The display of each poster must fit on one 40 inch x 30 inch foam poster board.
+The display of each poster must fit on one 40" x 30" foam poster board.
 Clips will be available for participants to clip their poster to the foam board.

-The use of electronic devises as part of the display are allowed ONLY to enhance your poster or give a demo; however, you must have a hardcopy poster to participate in the contest
+The use of electronic devises as part of the display are allowed ONLY to enhance your poster or give a demo; however, you must have a hardcopy poster to participate in the contest.

-The Best Technical and Best Student Posters will be judged by this year's Roundtable Steering Committee (see criteria below)
+The Best Technical and Best Student Posters will be judged by the organizing committee (see criteria below).

 A poster from the session will be selected as the design used on the tee shirt for the next IMR.

 Best Technical and Student Poster Criteria: